Have you been eying some burgundy dress shoes and wondering if you can pull them off? I certainly don’t blame you.

 For example, if you are wearing a necktie, try matching it to your shoes.

 A burgundy tie, either plain or print, can be very balancing.
 Or you can add a pocket square with burgundy accents for true flair!

 Getting your other leather accessories to match may be a challenge when you aren’t wearing standard black or brown shoes.

 However, it is important to try to get all of your leather accessories as close as possible to your shoe color.

 For example, look for a belt that closely matches the shade of your dress shoes.

 Keep your belt at the same level of formality as your shoes.
-So, if you are wearing dress shoes, make sure your belt is also formal.
+So, if you wear dress shoes, make sure your belt is formal.